 “Persistence and networking are key.
 Don’t give up.
 Surround yourself with a strong network, both personally and professionally, who believe in your value and don’t let you forget it.

-“Learn Norwegian, not because you need to know it fluently, but because it shows an effort and interest in the culture and to get integrated properly in the Norwegian culture,” Magnell noted, adding that joining the Skillhus-community and attending cultural workshops held by the organization could be beneficial for job seekers.
+“Learn Norwegian, not because you need to know it fluently, but because it shows an effort and interest in the culture and in getting integrated,” Magnell noted, adding that joining the Skillhus-community and attending cultural workshops held by the organization could be beneficial for job seekers.

-The experts also suggested that strong networking skills and following various pro-active efforts, such as pursuing internships, could be a game-changer for those who studied arts, humanities, and social sciences and are looking for jobs outside technical or engineering fields.
+The experts also suggested that strong networking skills and proactive efforts – such as pursuing internships – could be a game-changer for those who studied arts, humanities, and social sciences and are looking for jobs in the technical or engineering fields.

 - Relevant education and experience